 music video: diamond jim greene

-Shot and recorded live in a 100-year-old coach house, ideafarm created this music video for Chicago blues recording artist Diamond Jim Greene performing Skip James' classic "Prison Blues" on his National steel resonator guitar.
+Shot and recorded live in a 100-year-old coach house, ideafarm created this music video for blues artist Diamond Jim Greene performing Skip James' classic "Prison Blues" on his prewar National steel resonator guitar.

 The music video was recently named an official selection for the 2019 Richmond International Film & Music Festival.
-It will screen in April at the 8th annual festival at the historic Byrd Theatre.
+It will screen in April at the 8th edition of the prestigious festival at the historic Byrd Theatre.

-He has toured extensively throughout Europe, spreading the good news about acoustic blues on major festival stages in the U.S. and abroad, including multiple years in the Chicago Blues Festival, the Long Beach Blues Festival, and several years in the International Blues Festival at Lucerne, Switzerland.
+He has toured extensively throughout Europe, spreading the good news about acoustic blues on major festival stages in the U.S. and abroad, including multiple years at the Chicago Blues Festival and Long Beach Blues Festival, and several years in the International Blues Festival at Lucerne, Switzerland.

-See screening schedule and more about the week-long Richmond International Film & Music Festival, the Mid-Atlantic’s largest competitive film and music festival, here: rvafilmfestival.com.
+See more about the week-long Richmond International Film Festival, the Mid-Atlantic’s largest competitive film festival, here: rvafilmfestival.com.